 - Doctoral Dissertation and Defense: Each student must complete and defend a doctoral dissertation.
 At the choice of the student (and in consultation with his/her adviser), the dissertation requirement may be met either by (1) submitting a book-length document, or (2) submitting three independent papers.
 The papers may address the same topic, but should be written as stand-alone, single-authored papers in standard journal format (i.e., AJS or ASR).
 None of these papers may overlap substantially with one another, and none of them may be co-authored.
 (The main criterion in judging substantial overlap is whether any standard journal, such as AJS, would regard the papers as too similar to publish both.)
 The dissertation must be submitted to all committee members at least 30 days in advance of the defense date.
 The dissertation defense serves as the Oral Examination required by the University.
 Assessment of satisfactory completion is determined by the student's doctoral committee members.
 All students are invited to present their dissertation findings at an informal department colloquium.

 Teaching Assistant Requirements

 Students must complete three quarters of teaching apprenticeship in departmental courses, or in other courses by approval.
 Students working as either a teaching assistant (TA) under the supervision of a faculty member or as a teaching fellow (TF) fulfills this requirement.
-Students are required to take SOC 300, Workshop: Teaching Development, in Spring Quarter of the first year.
+Students are required to take SOC 300, Workshop: The Art & Joy of Teaching, in Spring Quarter of the first year.
 In addition, students are encouraged to take advantage of department and University teacher training programs.
 Students for whom English is a second language are expected to acquire sufficient facility in English to be an effective teacher.
 It is recommended that students complete their teaching requirements early in their graduate program; the requirement must be completed by the end of the fourth year of residency.